parisba/heyparis/content/posts/ai-data-centres-tasmania/index.md

 > *"How is it possible that established industries in Tasmania aren't able to get additional power generation, but a Singaporean company who walks in and suggests a $2-billion investment are able to whistle up what they need?"*
 > — [House of Assembly, 25 March 2026](https://tasgreensmps.org/parliament/speeches/ai-factories-and-datacentres-3/)

 Every gigawatt-hour we sign over to AI is one that can't get Boyer off coal, expand Bell Bay Aluminium, or electrify our homes and cars and bring people's bills down along the way.
 We'd be rationing power to Tasmanian workers and households so a foreign company can rent out AI compute to whoever pays the most for it.
-To say nothing of the supposed benefits of AI.
+To say nothing of the supposed benefits of AI, which look shakier by the month.

 ## Not many jobs